MicrosoftDocs/bot-docs/articles/designing-bots/capabilities/proactive.md

 			var botData = scope.Resolve<IBotData>();
 			await botData.LoadAsync(CancellationToken.None);

-			//This is our dialog stack
+			//This is the dialog stack
 			var stack = scope.Resolve<IDialogStack>();

 			//interrupt the stack.
 This means that we're stopping whatever conversation that is currently happening with the user